pripakhotness81/notes/README.md

 - Today's programming wisdom: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds programmers to focus on writing clear, maintainable code first and optimize only when necessary, after profiling and identifying actual bottlenecks.
 Rushing to optimize without evidence often leads to overly complex solutions, harder maintenance, and can introduce new bugs.
 Always prioritize clarity and correctness in your initial implementation.

+# 2024-01-17
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By prioritizing tasks based on their importance and urgency, you can make better use of your time and ensure that you focus on the right things.
+Planning ahead can help to avoid last-minute emergencies and stress, as you will already have a plan in place for dealing with any potential issues.
+Finally, staying organized means that your code and workspace will be cleaner, making it easier to find and fix any problems that may arise.
+Remember to take regular breaks and maintain a healthy work-life balance, too, to prevent burnout and make sure you stay focused on your goals.